Big Brother Is Always Watching: Surveillance, Privacy, and the Modern World

 Q: What are the benefits of surveillance technology?

 A: Surveillance technologies offer benefits in crime prevention, national security, and public safety.
 CCTV cameras can deter crime and aid in investigations, while facial recognition technology can help identify suspects.
-However, these benefits must be carefully weighed against the potential risks to privacy and civil liberties.
+That said, these benefits must be carefully weighed against the potential risks to privacy and civil liberties.

 Q: How can I protect my privacy in a world of constant surveillance?